Department of Chemistry and Biochemistry

 Pharmacy

 Pharmacy is a professional program leading to a Doctor of Pharmacy (Pharm.D.) degree.
 Minor in Pre-Pharmacy Studies provides a strong foundation for future studies and includes prerequisite coursework required in order to apply to professional programs in Pharmacy.
-The nine Pharmacy schools in Texas (Texas A&M Health Science Center-Irma Lerma Rangel College of Pharmacy, Texas Southern University College of Pharmacy and Health Sciences, Texas Tech University Health Sciences Center School of Pharmacy, The University of Texas at Austin College of Pharmacy, The University of Texas-El Paso School of Pharmacy, The University of Texas at Tyler-Ben and Maytee Fisch College of Pharmacy, University of Houston College of Pharmacy, University of the Incarnate Word Feik School of Pharmacy, and University of North Texas Health Science Center College of Pharmacy) all require prerequisite courses in chemistry, biology, math, physics, English, humanities and social sciences.
-Some requirements vary by professional school so it is imperative that pre-pharmacy students consult with a pre-pharmacy advisor prior to and during completion of their major at Texas State.
+The Pharmacy schools in Texas (including Texas A&M Health Science Center-Irma Lerma Rangel College of Pharmacy, Texas Southern University College of Pharmacy and Health Sciences, Texas Tech University Health Sciences Center School of Pharmacy, The University of Texas at Austin College of Pharmacy, The University of Texas-El Paso School of Pharmacy, The University of Texas at Tyler-Ben and Maytee Fisch College of Pharmacy, University of Houston College of Pharmacy, University of the Incarnate Word Feik School of Pharmacy, and University of North Texas Health Science Center College of Pharmacy) all require prerequisite courses in chemistry, biology, math, physics, English, humanities and social sciences.
+Some requirements vary by professional school, so it is imperative that pre-pharmacy students consult with a pre-pharmacy advisor prior to and during completion of their major at Texas State.

 Teacher Certification